 "Traditional" money transfer companies such as Western Union and MoneyGram have both online services and brick-and-mortar locations in the US and in the Philippines.

 - Cons: Similar to online money transfer companies, traditional ones typically do still charge percent-based fees or add markup fees for currency exchange, so the exchange rates could still be better.

 4. Cryptocurrencies 🤑

 The use of cryptocurrency is growing rapidly in the Philippines.
-You may be able to avoid having to work with USD-to-PHP exchange rates in general by paying your contractors in cryptocurrency.
+You may be able to avoid having to work with USD-to-PHP exchange rates in general by paying your independent contractor in cryptocurrency.

-- Pros: No need to deal with exchange rates and fees, at least in terms of transactions that use only fiat money.
+- Pros: No need to deal with the exchange rate and exchange fees, at least in terms of transactions that use only fiat money.

 - Cons: You need to be set up for sending cryptocurrencies and work with a contractor who is set up to receive them, too.
 If they would like the cryptocurrency to be converted into PHP, you will still need to deal with exchange rates and possible fees.
-In addition, cryptocurrency tax compliance laws vary by location, so while the same tax rules sometimes may not apply for cryptocurrencies as for fiat money, you’ll need to be sure you’re following the regulations correctly to ensure compliance with all laws.
+In addition, local tax laws related to cryptocurrencies vary by location, so while the same tax rules sometimes may not apply for cryptocurrencies as for fiat money, you’ll need to be sure you’re following the regulations correctly to ensure compliance with all laws.

-There are many options for paying contractors in the Philippines, and unfortunately they can involve hefty fees and markups.
-The good news is that Pilot offers an alternative solution for US companies hiring foreign independent contractors, in which your contractors can get paid more ✨.
+There are many options for paying independent contractors in the Philippines, and unfortunately they can involve hefty fees and markups.
+The good news is that Pilot offers an alternative solution for US companies hiring foreign independent contractors, in which your international contractors can get paid more ✨.